-- The fund is managed by the pan-Asian fixed income team located in Singapore, whose regional specialists are integrated with the global fixed income team and thus can leverage significant resources of the wider group. - The portfolio manager is not tied to the benchmark in terms of investment selection or weight.
+- The fund allows the portfolio manager team to opportunistically invest up to 20% of the portfolio in Asian local currencies as an additional return driver. - The fund is managed by the pan-Asian fixed income team located in Singapore, whose regional specialists are integrated with the global fixed income team and thus can leverage significant resources of the wider group. - The portfolio manager is not tied to the benchmark in terms of investment selection or weight.